demichelislab/SPICE-pipeline/README.md

 ### Table descriptions

-The following sections report a description for each type of data reported in the table before.
+The following sections describe the content of each file linked in the table above.

 #### Genomic data

-The genomic data table contain the corrected copy number values and the allele specific values for each gene for each sample analyzed in the study.
+The genomic data table contain the corrected copy number values and the allele specific copy number for each gene for each sample analyzed in the study.

-In the table below each field of the table is described:
+In the table below each field of the results is described:

 | Field                        | Description                                                           |
 | --------                     | --------                                                              |